myarotskaya/architecture-center/docs/data/technology-choices/analysis-visualizations-reporting.md

 ### Power BI

-[Power BI](/power-bi/) is a suite of business analytics tools that deliver insights throughout your organization.
-Connect to hundreds of data sources, simplify data prep, and drive ad hoc analysis.
-Use [Power BI Embedded](https://azure.microsoft.com/services/power-bi-embedded/) to integrate Power BI data experiences within your own applications without requiring any additional licensing.
+[Power BI](/power-bi/) is a suite of business analytics tools.
+It can connect to hundreds of data sources, and can be used for ad hoc analysis.

-Produce reports and publish them for your organization to consume on the web and across mobile devices.
-Everyone can create personalized dashboards with a unique, 360-degree view of their business.
-And scale across the enterprise, with governance and [security built in](/power-bi/service-admin-power-bi-security).
-Power BI uses [Azure Active Directory](/azure/active-directory/) (Azure AD) to authenticate users who log in to the Power BI service, and in turn, uses the Power BI login credentials whenever a user attempts to access resources that require authentication.

-You can connect to hundreds of data sources from Power BI.
 See [this list](/power-bi/desktop-data-sources) of the currently available data sources.
+Use [Power BI Embedded](https://azure.microsoft.com/services/power-bi-embedded/) to integrate Power BI within your own applications without requiring any additional licensing.

+Organizations can use Power BI to produce reports and publish them to the organization.
+Everyone can create personalized dashboards, with governance and [security built in](/power-bi/service-admin-power-bi-security).
+Power BI uses [Azure Active Directory](/azure/active-directory/) (Azure AD) to authenticate users who log in to the Power BI service, and uses the Power BI login credentials whenever a user attempts to access resources that require authentication.

 ### Jupyter Notebooks

-[Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/index.html) provide a browser-based shell that enables data scientists to create *notebook* files that contain Python, Scala, or R code and markdown text, making it an effective way to collaborate by sharing and documenting code and results in a single document.
+[Jupyter Notebooks](https://jupyter.readthedocs.io/en/latest/index.html) provide a browser-based shell that lets data scientists create *notebook* files that contain Python, Scala, or R code and markdown text, making it an effective way to collaborate by sharing and documenting code and results in a single document.

 Most varieties of HDInsight clusters, such as Spark or Hadoop, come [preconfigured with Jupyter notebooks](/azure/hdinsight/spark/apache-spark-jupyter-notebook-kernels) for interacting with data and submitting jobs for processing.
 Depending on the type of HDInsight cluster you are using, one or more kernels will be provided for interpreting and running your code.
 For example, Spark clusters on HDInsight provide Spark-related kernels that you can select from to execute Python or Scala code using the Spark engine.

-Jupyter notebooks provide a great environment for analyzing, visualizing, and processing your data prior to building more advanced visualizations with a BI/Reporting tool like Power BI.
+Jupyter notebooks provide a great environment for analyzing, visualizing, and processing your data prior to building more advanced visualizations with a BI/reporting tool like Power BI.

 ### Zeppelin Notebooks

 [Zeppelin Notebooks](https://zeppelin.apache.org/) are another option for a browser-based shell, similar to Jupyter in functionality.
 Some HDInsight clusters come [preconfigured with Zeppelin notebooks](/azure/hdinsight/spark/apache-spark-zeppelin-notebook).
 However, if you are using an [HDInsight Interactive Query](/azure/hdinsight/interactive-query/apache-interactive-query-get-started) (Hive LLAP) cluster, [Zeppelin](/azure/hdinsight/hdinsight-connect-hive-zeppelin) is currently your only choice of notebook that you can use to run interactive Hive queries.
-Additionally, if you are using a [domain-joined HDInsight cluster](/azure/hdinsight/domain-joined/apache-domain-joined-introduction), Zeppelin notebooks are the only type enable you to assign different user logins to control access to notebooks and the underlying Hive tables.
+Also, if you are using a [domain-joined HDInsight cluster](/azure/hdinsight/domain-joined/apache-domain-joined-introduction), Zeppelin notebooks are the only type that enables you to assign different user logins to control access to notebooks and the underlying Hive tables.

 ### Microsoft Azure Notebooks

 [Azure Notebooks](https://notebooks.azure.com/) is an online Jupyter Notebooks-based service that enables data scientists to create, run, and share Jupyter Notebooks in cloud-based libraries.
 Azure Notebooks provides execution environments for Python 2, Python 3, F#, and R, and provides several charting libraries for visualizing your data, such as ggplot, matplotlib, bokeh, and seaborn.

-Unlike Jupyter notebooks that you may use on an HDInsight cluster that are connected to the cluster's default storage account, Azure Notebooks does not provide any data.
-You must [load data](https://notebooks.azure.com/Microsoft/libraries/samples/html/Getting%20to%20your%20Data%20in%20Azure%20Notebooks.ipynb) in a variety of ways, such as through a `curl` command to download data from an online source, by interacting with Azure Blobs or Table Storage, by connecting to a SQL database, or by loading data with the Copy Wizard for Azure Data Factory.
+Unlike Jupyter notebooks running on an HDInsight cluster, which are connected to the cluster's default storage account, Azure Notebooks does not provide any data.
+You must [load data](https://notebooks.azure.com/Microsoft/libraries/samples/html/Getting%20to%20your%20Data%20in%20Azure%20Notebooks.ipynb) in a variety of ways, such downloading data from an online source, interacting with Azure Blobs or Table Storage, connecting to a SQL database, or loading data with the Copy Wizard for Azure Data Factory.

 Key benefits: